rp729/07-Network-Programming/intro-to-sockets/endianness.md

 ### **00xDEADBEEF \(4 bytes\)**

 * Little Endian - 0xEF, 0xBE, 0xAD, 0xDE
 * Big Endian - 0xDE, 0xAD, 0xBE, 0xEF

+Network byte order is Big Endian

+x86/x86\_64 are Little Endian

+Know what endian your data is in or you will have problems with binary data